Phthalates: Human exposure

-Phthalates are also found in medications, where they are used as inactive ingredients in producing enteric coatings.
-It is not known how many medications are made using phthalates, but some include omeprazole, didanosine, mesalamine, and theophylline.
-A recent study found that urinary concentrations of monobutyl phthalate, the DBP metabolite, of Asacol (a particular formulation of mesalamine) users was 50 times higher than the mean of nonusers.
-The study showed that exposures from phthalate-containing medications can far exceed population levels from other sources.
-DBP in medications raises concern about health risks due to the high level of exposures associated with taking these medications, especially in vulnerable segments of the population, including pregnant women and children.

 In 2008, the United States National Research Council recommended that the cumulative effects of phthalates and other antiandrogens be investigated.
-It criticized U.S. EPA guidances, which stipulate that, when examining cumulative effects, the chemicals examined should have similar mechanisms of action or similar structures, as too restrictive.
+It criticized U.S. EPA guidances which stipulate that when examining cumulative effects, the chemicals examined should have similar mechanisms of action or similar structures, qualifying them as too restrictive.
 It recommended instead that the effects of chemicals that cause similar adverse outcomes should be examined cumulatively.
 Thus, the effect of phthalates should be examined together with other antiandrogens, which otherwise may have been excluded because their mechanisms or structure are different.

-Health effects

-A study in the peer-reviewed journal Environmental Pollution published October 12, 2021 found that high phthalate levels are weakly correlated with a greater risk of dying from any cause and with a stronger correlation to dying from heart problems, but the calculated hazard ratios were below 2 in both cases.
-The study estimated that phthalates may contribute to 91,000–107,000 premature deaths each year among people aged 55–64 in the United States.